sboutwell/ananta/readme.txt

 	Green line      - velocity vector

-In this randomly generated scenario you are starting around the orbit of a planet.
+In this randomly generated scenario you are starting around the orbit of a random planet.
 Zoom out (shift+x) in sector map to view the rest of the sector in the minimap.
 There is really not much to do other than explore the sector, play around with the various gravity wells and push asteroids to alter their trajectories.
-For practice, try to achieve a circular orbit around any planet.
-If you're having trouble, google for "Hohmann transfer" ;)
+The collision detection at this point is a crude circle-to-circle check only.

 Known issues:
 Collision detection between two fast-moving objects can be a bit "jittery".